golang/tools/internal/mcp/design/design.md

 ### Sampling

 Clients that support sampling are created with a `CreateMessageHandler` option for handling server calls.
-To perform sampling, a server calls the spec method `CreateMessage`.
+To perform sampling, a server session calls the spec method `CreateMessage`.

 ```go
 type ClientOptions struct {